duncanawerbuck/ps-node-js-for-dot-net-developers/TheBoard/TheBoard/README.md

 As per Shawn Wildermuth's Pluralsight Course "Node.js for .NET Developers"

-Up to 02:27 of "Client-side Socket.io" ("Real-time Communication with Node.js" module).
+Up to end of "Client-side Socket.io" ("Real-time Communication with Node.js" module).

-Not sure why we're not getting the additional debug info - perhaps we should be using an older version of either socket.io or socket.io-cli.
+We have two-way communication between client and server using socket.io, though this is purely for a single connection.

+Ready to start "Broadcasting Messages" section.